Kelly Clarkson Performs an Epic Medley of Hits at the 2018 Billboard Music Awards—and Taylor Swift Hilariously Plays Along

 NBC

 It certainly did not disappoint the star-studded crowd.
-Famous faces like Shawn Mendes were rocking big smiles while one of the night's winners, Khalid, couldn't stop getting his groove on.
+Famous faces like Shawn Mendes and Camila Cabello had big smiles on their faces while one of the night's winners, Khalid, totally got his groove on.

 When it came time for Swift's beloved hit, the star played along from the front row as she mouthed the words and acted out the sassy character from her music video.